RezuwanHassan262/Multiclass-Twitter-Sentiment-Analysis/README.md

 ### Model Performance

-We can observe the model's performance on training and validation data, the learning process and it's generalization ability.
+We can observe the model's performance on training and validation data, the learning process and its generalization ability.

 ![Model train-Loss Curves](https://raw.githubusercontent.com/RezuwanHassan262/Multiclass-Twitter-Sentiment-Analysis/refs/heads/main/figs/train_loss_curves.PNG)